ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 And that's not possible.
 But we can compromise on any of the three.
 We can make a program that sometimes doesn't return an answer, or one that sometimes gets the answer wrong.
 But most interestingly, we can make a program that sometimes says "I don't know".

-And when you allow that answer, you can create a *language* on which the halting problem is tractable.
+And when you allow that answer, you can create a *language* on which the halting problem is decideable.
 You can write a program that will tell you truthfully whether any program written *in that language* will terminate; and for any other program, will say "I don't know".
 (Perhaps expressed in words like "syntax error on line 1".)

 Now, the halting problem is tricky.
-It turns out that if you create a language like that, there are a lot of interesting things that programs written in that language just won't be able to do.
-But there are also lots of interesting things that they can do.
+It turns out that if you create a language like that, there are a lot of interesting things that programs written in that language just won't be able to do; the language will necessarily be [Turing incomplete](https://en.wikipedia.org/wiki/Turing_completeness).[^incomplete] But there are also lots of interesting things that they can do.
 To give three examples of such languages[^nonterminating]:

+[^incomplete]: If the halting problem is decideable on a language, the language is necessarily Turing incomplete.
+I don't know whether the reverse is true: are there Turing incomplete languages on which the halting problem is still undecideable?
+I'm mostly going to assume not.
+At any rate, I don't think I'm going to discuss any such languages.

 [^nonterminating]: To nitpick myself: these aren't just languages for which you can prove termination, they're languages which never terminate, at least not for finite inputs.
 I don't offhand know any languages which are Turing incomplete but have the ability to loop forever, though such a thing can exist.

 * Regular expressions are really useful for certain operations on strings, but that's about all they're good for.
 * SQL is really useful for working with databases.
 According to [some people on stack overflow](https://stackoverflow.com/questions/900055/is-sql-or-even-tsql-turing-complete), the ANSI SQL-92 standard was Turing incomplete and the ANSI SQL-99 standard is Turing complete.
 (No mention of the SQL-96 standard that came between these, but reading between the lines, probably Turing incomplete.)
 If I understand correctly, the feature required to make SQL-99 Turing complete[^recursive-cte] is one I've literally never used; so for my purposes, it may as well be Turing incomplete.
 * Coq is used for proving math theorems.
 It's an interesting one because when you write your program, you have to also provide a proof that your program terminates.
-(I think this is slightly false, but again, good enough for the point I'm making.)
+(I think this is [slightly false](https://news.ycombinator.com/item?id=9038315), but again, good enough for the point I'm making.)

 [^recursive-cte]: Specifically, it looks to me like SQL-99 without recursive common table expressions is Turing incomplete.
 I've only ever used nonrecursive CTEs.